jacoby149/initiald/README.md

 Layout python packages such that functions are called straight from the parent directories of the python files they exist in.

+Automated creation of __ init __.py files across your local package for easy pip installation.
+Pip install local, homemade packages easily to boost your workflow and allow for access of custom packages across all of your projects.

 ```
 #__setup.py__ of your custom package